TANZANIA

 Tanzania

 When violence broke out in Burundi in 2015, thousands of people fled over the border into Tanzania and sought refuge in Nduta camp.
-Although the authorities are planning to close the camp, MSF continued to deliver vital medical services to both the refugees and the local community in 2023.
-This included responding to a malaria epidemic that broke out in the camp during the summer.
+Despite the authorities’ plans for the camp’s closure, we continued to deliver vital medical services to both the refugees and the local community in 2024, including malaria prevention activities, such as indoor residual spraying campaigns.

-During the year, we also continued to run our project aimed at enhancing access to basic and specialised healthcare services, particularly for mothers and children, through seven government facilities in Liwale.
+During 2024, we also continued to run our project aimed at enhancing access to basic and specialised healthcare services, particularly for mothers and children, through seven public health facilities in Liwale, a southern region located near the border with Mozambique.
+To improve the referral network, particularly for patients living in remote and underserved areas, we provided two additional ambulances.

 Susan David, Medical Doctor